pachyderm/pachyderm/examples/spouts/go-kafka-spout/README.md

 This is a simple example of using spouts with [Kafka](https://kafka.apache.org) to process messages and write them to files.

-This example connects to a Kafka queue and reads a topic.
+This example spout connects to a Kafka queue and reads a topic.
 It then writes each message in the topic to a file named by the topic and offset.
 It uses Kafka group ids to maintain a cursor into the offset in the topic, making it resilient to restarts.